0cjs/sedoc/8bit/fm7/floppy.md

 much but provide a bit of logic for the parallel interface between the card and disk unit.

+The external disk unit itself has a large 40-pin chip of some sort (Intel? microcontroller?) and a Fujitsu [MB8877][] (MB8876A in the case of the Epson TF-10 disk unit) Floppy Disk Formatter/Controller (FDC).
+This may be similar to the WD1793 except not needing a +12V supply; a CoCo user has claimed that he's swapped the two without problems.

 Connectors and Cabling
 ----------------------